-Programs for youth offered to help build practical knowledge with an Introduction to Financial Literacy concepts and tools blending use of in-class and out-of-class experiences in NYC.
+Programs for youth offered to help build practical knowledge with an Introduction to Financial Literacy concepts and tools blending use of online and outdoor schooling experiences in NYC.
 By developing teens awareness and getting comfortable talking about money we strive to develop financial acumen, a skill that can be learned and will help students use good judgment and help in better decision making.

 Participant Benefits include:

 - Create intentional personal plans (1 and 5 year), profile/bio/resume

 - Aspire to reach goals personally and with network(s)

 - Practice & Learn Practical Financial Literacy Concepts